 - Describe insights into their own preferences, aptitudes, work habits, style of interaction, learning processes, etc. as revealed through cooperative work experience. - Reflect on the work term experience and examine how this will relate to future career plans.
-If this is a second work term, the student will demonstrate evidence of progressive learning.
-Students will compare and contrast the second experience with the previous work term.
+As this is a third work term, the student will demonstrate evidence of progressive learning.
+Students will compare and contrast this experience with the previous work terms.